nchlswhttkr/hacktoberfest-2019/README.md

 # Hacktoberfest 2019

-Hacktoberfest 2019 at Monash University, in parternship between MonSec and WIRED
+Hacktoberfest 2019 at Monash University, in parternship between [MonSec](https://monsec.io) and [WIRED]https://wired.org.au).

-You can find out more on the event website at https://nchlswhttkr.github.io/hacktoberfest-2019/about
+To get started, head to **https://nchlswhttkr.github.io/hacktoberfest-2019/about**!